w-lfpup/jackrabbit-js/test_guide.md

 ## Test Collections

-A `test collection` is a javascript module that exports a list of all relavent test modules called `testModules`.
+A `test collection` is a javascript module that exports a list test modules called `testModules`.

 ```TS
 // mod.test.ts